IHE/QRPH.CCG/input/pagecontent/CCG_v1_over.md

 170.315 (b)(11)**[^10] regarding the methods for conformance-testing digital health solutions that provide Evidence-based Decision Support Interventions \[NOTE: this guidance was current as of October 2024\].
-Sections (iii)(A) and (iv)(A) of this ONC guidance are shown in Figure
-3. From the figure it may be noted that evidence-based CCGs shall leverage a **constrained common data set** defined in the US Core Data for Interoperability[^11] specification.
-It can also be noted that, under this ONC regulation, a software solution provider must provide an attestation related to the source content leveraged to construct the CCG, including bibliographic citations of the clinical research of narrative (L1) care guidelines that inform the CCG’s recommendations.
+Sections (iii)(A) and (iv)(A) of this ONC guidance are shown in Figure 3.
+From the figure it may be noted that evidence-based Decision Support Interventions (DSIs) shall leverage a **constrained common data set** defined in the US Core Data for Interoperability[^11] specification.
+It can also be noted that, under this ONC regulation, a software solution provider must provide an attestation related to the source content leveraged to construct the DSI, including bibliographic citations of the clinical research of narrative (L1) care guidelines that inform the DSI's recommendations.

 <figure>
 <img src="image3.png"